Unit 2 Ferry Wharf

 Even if you worked within a short-term temporary assignment, always try to outline and evidence the positive impact you had.

-A trubulent market is unlikely to be as buoyant as it once was, so it’s important to remain upbeat and optimistic.
-Opportunities right for you will become available so it's essential to remain patient and, when the ideal opportunity does arise, making the most of your application.
+A turbulent market is unlikely to be as buoyant as it once was, so it’s important to remain upbeat and optimistic.
+Opportunities right for you will become available so it’s essential to remain patient and, when the ideal opportunity does arise, make the most of your application.

-Callum represents financial professionals of all levels, from AAT Trainee right the way through to CIMA, ACCA & ACA qualified level.
-If you’re seeking a new role, or would even just like some advice on the accountancy job market, please feel free to contact him at email@example.com
+Callum is an Associate Director in the Accountancy division of Harvey John.
+He represents financial professionals of all levels, from AAT Trainee right the way through to CIMA, ACCA & ACA qualified level.
+If you’re seeking a new role, or would even just like some advice on the accountancy job market, please feel free to contact him at firstname.lastname@example.org

 Search our latest accountancy and finance jobs here.